piecole/strucseq/README.md

 # StrucSeq
-Fetch and process data between protein structures and sequences.
+A python package to fetch and process data between protein structures and sequences.

+This is very much a work in progress.

 ## Functions